How are traumatic histories remembered? How are they forgotten?

 A panel discussion featuring Ogo Ebubechukwu, Chigbo Arthur Anyaduba, Reg Ejeckam and Dr. Bird will follow.

-This event is presented in collaboration with the Umunna (Igbo) Cultural Association of Manitoba Inc.
+This event is presented in collaboration with the Umunna (Igbo) Cultural Association of Manitoba Inc - will open in a new tab.

 Everyone is welcome to attend, especially those who are interested in the Nigeria-Biafra war and its aftermath, and in how traumatic histories are remembered.